 Although time was not on her side, Marisa’s team of doctors felt she could safely wait a month to freeze her eggs.
 She took the risk.

 “All the blood tests and office visits and hormone injections were intense.
-I can handle things emotionally and physically pretty well but when your hormone levels are being messed with and you have no control over your body and mind it’s pretty tough,” she revealed.
+I can handle things emotionally and physically pretty well, but when your hormone levels are being messed with, and you have no control over your body and mind, it’s pretty tough,” Marisa revealed.

-Most people picture a cancer patient tired and sick but Marisa decided to take on a positive mindset.
+Most people picture a cancer patient as tired and sick, but Marisa decided to take on a positive mindset.

-And that she did, I am so inspired seeing Marisa so strong.
-While she has many hard days, she proves that a positive mindset is a key factor in healing.
+And that she did; I am so inspired seeing Marisa so strong.
+While she has many hard days, she proves that a positive mindset is a crucial healing factor.

-There’s also another key point that people are forgetting: The overwhelmed hospitals filled with Covid-19 patients.
-This means people like Marisa run the risk of getting their life saving surgeries postponed.
+There’s also another critical point that people are forgetting: The overwhelmed hospitals filled with Covid-19 patients.
+This means people like Marisa run the risk of getting their life-saving surgeries postponed.

 But there is something we can control.

-Yes YOU reading this.
-We can stay home.
+Yes, YOU reading this.
+We can stay at home.
 We can make a difference.
-By staying home you help people like Marisa stay healthy.
-You can stop hospitals from becoming overwhelmed so they are able to perform other life saving treatments, like Marisa’s lumpectomy.
+By staying home, you help people like Marisa stay healthy.
+You can stop hospitals from becoming overwhelmed so they can perform other life-saving treatments, like Marisa’s lumpectomy.

 Marisa has been nothing short of an inspiration.
-Her final chemo session was April 21, 2020.
-She had a photoshoot at the hospital in a red dress and heals to celebrate.
+Her final chemo session was on April 21, 2020.
+She had a photoshoot at the hospital in a red dress and heels to celebrate.
 Now she’s about one month away from her surgery.